-- 3. Inadequate generation mix e.g. solar, wind, coal, etc; - 4.
-Unacceptable technical and non-technical loss levels; and - 5.
-Information Asymmetry between regulator and regulated entity - 6.
-Lack of publicly available data and information. - 7.
-Lack of institutional capacity and resources.
+- 1 Acute shortage of generation capacity; - 2 Transmission constraints and inadequacies; - 3 Inadequate generation mix e.g. solar, wind, biomass, coal, etc.; - 4 Unacceptable technical and non-technical loss levels; and - 5 Information Asymmetry between regulator and regulated entity - 6 Lack of publicly available data and information, and - 7 Lack of institutional capacity and resources.

-9.7.3.5 TARRIF SETTING PRINCIPLES
+10.7.3.5 Tariff Setting Principles

-- 1. That the proposed National Energy Authority of Papua New Guinea (NEA) upon setting the tariff, should have regard to ensure that the prices charged by licensees are fair to consumers and sufficient to allow the licensees finance their activities and to allow for reasonable earnings for efficient operation. - 2.
-The proposed NEA, must design an appropriate tariff structure, and set out multiyear tariff for the electricity industry, subjecting it to review at appropriate terms, as it sees fit. - 3.
-An open and transparent public process of consultation is adopted, with a holistic and scientific approach to balancing electricity tariffs to ensure a fair and cost-reflective tariff regime capable of supporting the growth of the industry, whilst attracting new investment into the sector. - 4.
-The key principles that the National Energy Authority of Papua New Guinea (NEA) need to be cognisant of in terms of setting the tariffs for each of the generation, transmission and distribution (including retail) sectors, are: - (a) Cost recovery / financial viability regulated entities should be permitted to recover their (efficient) costs, including a reasonable rate of return on capital.
+- The proposed National Energy Authority (NEA) upon setting the tariff, should have regard to ensure that the prices charged by licensees are fair to consumers and sufficient to allow the licensees finance their activities and to allow for reasonable earnings for efficient operation. - 2 The proposed NEA, must design an appropriate tariff structure, and set out multiyear tariff for the electricity industry, subjecting it to review at appropriate terms, as it sees fit.

-- (b) Signals for investment prices should encourage an efficient level and nature of investment (e.g., location) in the industry. - (c) Certainty and stability of the pricing framework is also important for private sector investment. - (d) Efficient use of the network generally, this requires "efficient" prices that reflect the marginal costs that users impose on the system and the reduction of cross-subsidies. - (e) Allocation of risk pricing arrangements should allocate risks efficiently (generally to those who are best placed to manage them). - (f) Simplicity and cost-effectiveness the tariff structure and regulatory system should be easy to understand and not excessively costly to implement (e.g., facilitate metering and billing). - (g) Incentives for improving performance the way in which prices are regulated should give appropriate incentives for operators to reduce costs and/or increase quality of service. - (h) Transparency / fairness prices should be non-discriminatory and transparent.
-Non-discriminatory access to monopoly networks is also a key prerequisite for effective competition in the contestable sectors. - (i) Flexibility / robustness the pricing framework needs to be able to cater for unforeseen changes in circumstances. - (j) Social and political objectives the pricing framework needs to provide for the achievement of social policy goals such as universal access, demand-side management and user affordability.
+- 3 An open and transparent public process of consultation is adopted, with a holistic and scientific approach to balancing electricity tariffs to ensure a fair and cost-reflective tariff regime capable of supporting the growth of the industry, whilst attracting new investment into the sector. - 4 The key principles that the National Energy Authority of Papua New Guinea (NEA) need to be cognisant of in terms of setting the tariffs for each of the generation, transmission and distribution (including retail) sectors are: - a] Cost recovery I financial viability regulated entities should be permitted to recover their (efficient) costs, including a reasonable rate of return on capital. - b] Signals for investment prices should encourage an efficient level and nature of investment (e.g. location) in the industry. - c] Certainty and stability of the pricing framework is also important for private sector investment. - d] Efficient use of the network generally, this requires "efficient" prices that reflect the marginal costs that users impose on the system and the reduction of cross-subsidies. - e] Allocation of risk pricing arrangements should allocate risks efficiently (generally to those who are best placed to manage them). - f] Simplicity and cost-effectiveness the tariff structure and regulatory system should be easy to understand and not excessively costly to implement (e.g. facilitate metering and billing). - g] Incentives for improving performance the way which prices are regulated should give appropriate incentives for operators to reduce costs and/or increase quality of service. - h] Transparency/fairness prices should be non-discriminatory and transparent.
+Non-discriminatory access to monopoly networks is also a key prerequisite for effective competition in the contestable sectors. - i] Flexibility/robustness the pricing framework needs to be able to cater for unforeseen changes in circumstances. - j] Social and political objectives the pricing framework needs to provide for the achievement of social policy goals such as universal access, demand-side management and user affordability.